Browse This Site. Major Areas Include:

 2. Everything else being the same, tension increases as scale length increases;

-3. Everything else being the same, tension increases as unit weight increases, thus a heavier gage string will be under greater tension as a lighter one of the same length tuned to the same note;
+3. Everything else being the same, tension increases as unit weight increases, thus a heavier gauge string will be under greater tension as a lighter one of the same length tuned to the same note;

-The formula for determining unit weight of a string in English units of measurement is:
+The formula for determining string tension in U.S. customary units of measurement is:

 where: